-3: Making all your Photos and Posts PrivateThis is the permanent solution against worrying about your Facebook content.
-However, it doesn't offer much customization options and should only be used if you are sure how you will use Facebook.
+3: Making all your Photos and Posts PrivateThese are the permanent solutions against worrying about your Facebook content.
+However, they do not offer much customization options and should only be used if you are sure how you will use Facebook.

-Step 1: Limiting Past Posts & Photos
+Step 1: Limiting Past Posts & Photos to only your Friends

 Step 2: Limiting Future Posts and Photos